EduCintraBR/EduCintraBR/README.md

 ## Hello! 👋 Welcome to my Github profile

 My name is Eduardo and I'm a Brazilian fullstack developer.
 I'm interested to improve my skills as a developer and learn about technologies/tools that will make my develop environment much better.
-Currently, I'm in love with Javascript/Typescript.
+Currently, I'm in love with .NET Framework.

 ### :man_technologist: My current stack:
  - **Programming languages**: Python, JavaScript/TypeScript, C#, .NET Core